skyflowapi/aws-analytics-demo/README.md

 ```

-Once the variables are set, use the deploy command to build, upload the code, and create a stack for the lambda function.
+After the variables are set, use the deploy command to build, upload the code, and create a stack for the Lambda function.
 ```
 serverless deploy --stage dev
 ```

 The stage option is optional and helps organize the stacks (the parameter go in the naming).

-Once the Lambdas are deployed, go to the functions list in the console and look for the dynamodb-stream-envname-topic-creator function, and trigger it manually.
+Once the Lambdas are deployed, go to the functions list in the console and look for the `dynamodb-stream-envname-topic-creator` function, and trigger it manually.
 It's just a convenience function to create the topic in Kafka, without the need of further configurations.

-With all that done, the DynamoDB stream processing side should be done.
+Now, the DynamoDB stream processing should be ready.

 ### Kafka Processor Lambda

-The second lambda function does the part of getting data from the topic and persists it to Redshift.
+The second Lambda function gets data from the topic and persists it to Redshift.

 The setup method is similar to the DynamoDB processor function.
-First go to the kafka-processor-lambda folder and run 'npm i', as in the first case, to install the node dependencies.
+First go to the `kafka-processor-lambda` folder and run 'npm i', as in the first case, to install the node dependencies.

-Create a Redshift credential entry in the Secrets Manager and use the name to set in the environment variable.
+Create a Redshift credential entry in the Secrets Manager and use the name to set the `SECRET_NAME` environment variable.

-Then edit the serverless.yml file with the relevant values.
+Then edit the `serverless.yml` file with the relevant values, as follows:
 ```
 environment:
-    SECRET_NAME: <Redshift crendetial name in Secrets Manager>
+    SECRET_NAME: <Redshift credential name in Secrets Manager>
     DB_NAME: dev

 ...